chamathf/trackman-mobile-app-test/README.md

 mvn -Dtest=PlannedRoundCreationTest test
 ```

-Notes
+## Notes
- The app has been successfully tested on a real Android device.
+ - The app has been successfully tested on a real Android device.
- Device Name: Vivo
+ - Device Name: Vivo
- Android Version: 12
+ - Android Version: 12
    All test steps have passed successfully.
-pgsql
-Copy
-Edit